-Customers who cannot afford to switch to a Direct Debit plan or those with debt may find it helpful to have a smart meter fitted to keep track of their gas usage.
-Energy providers are currently installing these free of charge for eligible customers as part of the government’s smart meter rollout.
+Customers who prefer not to switch to a Direct Debit plan or those with debt may find it helpful to have a smart meter fitted to keep track of their gas usage.
+Energy providers are currently installing these at no additional charge for eligible customers as part of the Government’s Smart Meter Rollout.

 Switching to a smart meter can also save a lot of hassle if you choose to move on to a Direct Debit plan further down the line.
-Instead of having a new credit meter installed, you can simply contact your energy provider and ask them to remotely switch your smart meter from prepayment to credit mode.
+Instead of having a new credit meter installed, you can simply contact your energy provider and ask them to remotely switch your smart meter from prepayment to credit mode or vice versa.

 When choosing a new gas supplier you’ll want to take more than just cost into account - after all, what’s the use in being with the cheapest gas supplier if its customer service is terrible?

 Many of the cheaper tariffs are offered by smaller suppliers.
 The reason they are able to do so is that they tend to operate with far lower overhead costs than traditional large energy providers, such as British Gas, E.ON and Scottish Power.

 Fortunately, this doesn’t necessarily mean compromising on customer service.
 You may be surprised to learn that many of these smaller suppliers actually rate higher on trusted consumer websites such as Which? and Trustpilot and in Citizens Advice's quarterly customer satisfaction survey.

 To learn more about which gas supplier could be right for your home, take a look at our energy provider guides, where you’ll find customer reviews, contact information, tariff prices and more.